Here are some statistics about the Death March.

 [displayname name=”Jesse William Fuller”]’s 4 year old son attempted the March in 2013.
 He made it to Trippet Ranch (albeit he was carried up some of the hills…).

-The youngest person to ever finish the hike was likely [displayname name=”Sean Roman Shelton”] in 2009 at age 13.
+The youngest person to ever finish the hike was [displayname name=”Sean Roman Shelton”] in 2009 at age 13.
+This record was broken when Joe finished the hike in 2018 at age 9.

 Shortest Failed March: